 Ignite data grid is an

 in-memory distributed key-value store that can be viewed as a distributed partitioned hash map with every cluster node owning a portion of the overall data.
-This way the more cluster nodes we add, the more data we can cache.
+This way the more cluster (server) nodes we add, the more data we can cache.

 Unlike other key-value stores, Ignite determines data locality using a pluggable hashing algorithm.
 Every client can determine which node a key belongs to by plugging it into a hashing function, without a need for any special mapping servers or name nodes.